Notes for Packagers

 contained no copyrighted material of their own.
 Starting with version

-10.5, the manual is written produced with Sphinx.
+10.5, the manual is written in reStructured Text and built with Sphinx.
 This change was made to make it much

 easier to automatically generate portions of the documentation and to